Sebastian-D/Tools/README.md

 In the NGS_pipeline folder is a NGS pipeline for DNA data that I created in bpipe.

 #### remove_unpaired.py
 For the special case of having a SAM/BAM file with a mix of paired-end and single-end reads where the single-end reads dont have the correct flags for easy SAMTOOLS removal.
-This file separates the reads into two files.
+The script separates the PE- and SE reads into two files.

 #### subset.fastq.sh
 Grab the first nr of lines from a fastq.gz file so you can dryrun your pipeline/tool/method on this subset of data.